opendilab/DI-engine-docs/source/02_algo/distributed_rl_eng.rst

 Improve data exploration efficiency + utilization efficiency of collected data
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 - ``Data Priority and Diversity``——Ape-x [12]_: Ape-x is a classic distributed reinforcement learning scheme.
-One of the core practices is to use Priority Experience Replay to set different sampling priorities for different data, so that the algorithm pays more attention to those "important" data.
-In addition, Ape-x also sets different exploration parameters (ie epsilon of eps greedy) in different parallel collectors to improve data diversity.
+One of the core practices is to use Priority Experience Replay to set different sampling priorities for different data, so that the algorithm pays more attention to those "important" trajctories.
+In addition, Ape-x also sets different exploration parameters (i.e. epsilon of eps greedy) in different parallel collectors to improve data diversity.

 - ``Representation Learning`` in RL——CURL [13]_: For some high-dimensional or multi-modal inputs, the representation learning method can be combined to improve the data utilization efficiency of RL.
 For example, for the control problem of high-dimensional image input, CURL introduces an additional contrastive learning process, and RL is based on the learned feature space for decision-making.
 From the perspective of system design, there is also a lot of room for optimization in the combination of representation learning and reinforcement learning training, such as the asynchrony of the two.